 Fill in the blanks of the

-diagram below to determine your chimney cap size and help you provide
+diagram below to determine your copper chimney cap size and help you provide

-measurements for ordering your new chimney cap or chimney pot.
-If you a chimney cap for a chimney with a clay
+measurements for ordering your new copper chimney cap or copper chimney pot.
+With copper chimney caps for a chimneys with a clay

 flue, the pipe diameter and location measurements are not

 Be certain your chimney is square!
-An out of square
+Out of square

-chimney requires a chimney cap that is the full length and or width of
+chimneys require copper chimney caps that are the full length and or width of

 the chimney plus the amount it is out of square.
 The reason is

 that an out of square chimney is skewed.
 Thus, if your chimney